7chat/mattbailey.io/_posts/2014-11-22-a-beginners-guide-to-grunt-redux.md

 - `grunt-contrib-imagemin`: Indispensible for all your image optimisation needs.
 - `grunt-sass`: Compiles your SASS/SCSS files into CSS. **Please note:** This Sass task uses the faster, but more experimental [libsass](http://libsass.org/) compiler.
 If you experience problems you should probably use the more stable, but slower [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass) task instead.
 - `grunt-contrib-uglify`: Makes your Javascript nice and ugly.
+- `grunt-contrig-jshint`: Validates your Javascript files.
+- `jshint-stylish`: Totally optional, but it makes the `grunt-contrig-jshint` output look pretty.
+- `grunt-contrib-watch`: Run tasks whenever watched files are changed.

 ## Configure the tasks